Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 See @ref testmanual_5_1 "Test Groups" chapter for the current list of available test groups and grids.

-Some tests involve data files (typically CAD models) which are located separately and are not included with OCCT code.
-The archive with publicly available test data files should be downloaded and installed independently on OCCT sources (see http://dev.opencascade.org).
+@note Many tests involve data files (typically CAD models) which are located separately and (except a few) are not included with OCCT code.
+These tests will be skipped if data files are not available.

 @subsection testmanual_1_2 Intended Use of Automatic Tests